Join our fight and donate today

 Thanks to the support of USAID, our teams in Zimbabwe have been able to provide voluntary family planning services from dozens of outreach sites like this one, all over the country.
 Annually, USAID funding has supported the program to prevent more than 92,000 unplanned pregnancies, more than 27,400 unsafe abortions, and nearly 300 maternal deaths.

 On the day Kudzai visited the clinic, she was one of 91 women who accessed free voluntary contraception through the service.
-With the re-enactment of the Mexico City Policy, this access is no longer guaranteed, and the futures of tens of thousands of women are once again hanging in the balance.
+With the re-enactment of the Global Gag Rule, this access is no longer guaranteed, and the futures of tens of thousands of women are once again hanging in the balance.

 Putting womens lives at risk: